chadedwardsofficial/sql-Office-Data/README.md

   - [Questions](#questions)

   ## Installation
   Any user can clone the repository provided here "https://github.com/chadedwardsofficial/sql-Office-Data".
+Please make sure you download correct dependencies for your package-json file which is inquirer and mysql2.

   ## Usage
   To use the provided application, open up vs-code, run an integrated terminal.
 Run mysql -uroot -p(if you have a password);